alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 * giving you an idea of the likelihood of success in the market
 * creating a personalised export plan

-Fees vary but usually start at around £500 for a short report identifying potential distributors.
+^Fees vary but usually start at around £500 for a short report identifying potential distributors.

 DIT advisors can provide you also with free basic advice if you get in touch.